maker0101/Coinbase_Clone/Questions.md

 - Do I need to refactor my Firestore Ids / Id generation process or is there another way?
 - Would you just change the ids to make them unique or change the data structure as awhole?
+- Would you recommend to calculate everything from a single source of truth (e.g. transactions collection), even if it makes some of the code more complicated? (e.g. I would need to recalculate the current Bitcoin coin balance each time from transactions instead getting it directly from 'yourCoins' collection)

 ## Why can't I move 'REQUEST_OPTIONS' inside 'useGetCoinPriceHistory' without producing an infinite loop?